phuidn/slon_site/lyrics/_posts/2016-02-04-astasollilja.markdown

 **Section 1**

-When the blizzard ceased to blow,
+When the blizzard ceased to blow,<br>
 He found his croft submerged in snow,
 And his mangy dog was yowling in the dark.
 He scrabbled round for matches, lit the lamp,